Informed POMDP: Leveraging Additional Information in Model-Based RL: Optimal control with recurrent sufficient statistics

 The RL objective for an informed POMDP is thus to find an optimal policy $\eta^* \in \argmax_{\eta \in \Eta} J(\eta)$ for the execution POMDP from interaction with the informed POMDP.

-\section{Optimal Control with Recurrent Sufficient Statistics}
+\section{Optimal control with recurrent sufficient statistics}

-In \autoref{subsec:recurrent}, we introduce sufficient statistics for the optimal control and discuss their relation with optimal policies.
-In \autoref{subsec:learning}, we derive an objective for learning in an informed POMDP a recurrent statistic that is sufficient for the optimal control.
-In \autoref{subsec:joint}, we propose a joint objective for learning an optimal recurrent policy with a sufficient statistic.
-For the sake of conciseness, in this section, we simply use $x$ to denote a random variable at the current time step and $x'$ to denote it at the next time step.
+In this section, we introduce the notion of sufficient statistic for the optimal control and derive an objective for learning such a statistic in an informed POMDP.
+For the sake of conciseness, we simply use $x$ to denote a random variable at the current time step and $x'$ to denote it at the next time step.
 Moreover, we use the composition notation $g \circ f$ to denote the history-dependent policy $g(\cdot | f(\cdot))$.

-\subsection{Recurrent Sufficient Statistics}
+\subsection{Recurrent sufficient statistics}

-Let us first define the concept of sufficient statistic, from which a necessary condition for optimality can be derived. \begin{restatable}[Sufficient statistic]{definition}{def:sufficiency} In an informed POMDP $\widetilde{\mathcal{P}}$ and in its underlying execution POMDP $\mathcal{P}$, a statistic from the history $f\colon \mathcal{H} \rightarrow \mathcal{Z}$ is sufficient for the optimal control if, and only if,
+Let us first define the concept of sufficient statistic, and derive a necessary condition for optimality. \begin{restatable}[Sufficient statistic]{definition}{def:sufficiency} In an informed POMDP $\wt{\mathcal{P}}$ and in its underlying execution POMDP $\mathcal{P}$, a statistic of the history $f\colon \mathcal{H} \rightarrow \mathcal{Z}$ is sufficient for the optimal control if, and only if,

-\end{restatable} \begin{restatable}[Sufficiency of optimal policies]{corollary}{cor:sufficiency} In an informed POMDP $\mathcal{P}$ and in its underlying execution POMDP $\widetilde{\mathcal{P}}$, if a policy $\eta = g \circ f$ is optimal, then the statistic $f: \mathcal{H} \rightarrow \mathcal{Z}$ is sufficient for the optimal control. \end{restatable} In this work, we focus on learning recurrent policies, i.e., policies $\eta = g \circ f$ for which the statistic $f$ is recurrent.
+\end{restatable} \begin{restatable}[Sufficiency of optimal policies]{corollary}{cor:sufficiency} In an informed POMDP $\wt{\mathcal{P}}$ and in its underlying execution POMDP $\mathcal{P}$, if a policy $\eta = g \circ f$ is optimal, then the statistic $f: \mathcal{H} \rightarrow \mathcal{Z}$ is sufficient for the optimal control. \end{restatable} In this work, we focus on learning recurrent policies, i.e., policies $\eta = g \circ f$ for which the statistic $f$ is recurrent.
 Formally, we have,

-This allows to process the history iteratively each time that a new action is taken and a new observation is received.
-According to \autoref{corsufficiency}, when learning a recurrent policy $\eta = g \circ f$, the objective can thus be decomposed into two problems: finding a sufficient statistic $f$ and an optimal conditional distribution $g$ conditioned on this statistic,
+This enables the history to be processed iteratively each time that an action is taken and an observation is received.
+According to \autoref{corsufficiency}, when learning a recurrent policy $\eta = g \circ f$, the objective can be broken down into two problems: finding a sufficient statistic $f$ and an optimal distribution $g$,

-\subsection{Learning Recurrent Sufficient Statistics}
+\subsection{Learning recurrent sufficient statistics}